-The master’s programme in Industrial and Environmental Biotechnology provides a deep understanding of how to design and operate state-of-the-art life science-based production processes, with respect to product quality, sustainability and finance.
-Graduates have the competencies and skills to use cells, cell components and biomolecules to produce commodities such as chemicals, food, biofuel and biomaterials, for the development of a sustainable society.
+The master's programme in Industrial and Environmental Biotechnology provides a deep understanding of how to design and operate state-of-the-art life science-based processes with respect to product quality, sustainability and finance.
+Graduates have the competencies and skills to use cells, cell components and biomolecules to produce commodities such as chemicals, food, biofuels, clean water or soil and biomaterials for the development of a sustainable society.

 Industrial and Environmental Biotechnology at KTH

-The two-year programme comprises advanced courses regarding biotechnological tools used for the development of industrial processes, sustainable production of commodities and the impact of such processes on the environment and the society.
-The education provided is comprehensive and prepares students for future careers in Sweden or internationally in a private and public sector.
+The two-year programme comprises advanced courses regarding biotechnological tools used for the development of industrial processes, sustainable production of commodities and the impact of such operations on the environment and society.
+The education provided is based on our world-leading research at KTH, is comprehensive and prepares you for future careers in Sweden or internationally in the private and public sectors.

-Three tracks are offered within the program syllabus: cell-based process biotechnology, enzyme technology and environmental biotechnology.
-The tracks are designed to provide specialization within the particular industrial biotechnology field.
-Students have the opportunity to tailor their education by choosing one track and complement with courses from other tracks, or other biotechnology courses.
-It is also possible to cherry-pick courses from any track to create one’s unique professional profile.
+The programme offers three tracks to provide specialisation within a particular industrial biotechnology field: cell-based process biotechnology, enzyme technology and environmental biotechnology.
+You have the opportunity to tailor your education by choosing one track and complementing it with courses from other tracks or other biotechnology courses from different master's programmes.
+It is also possible to cherry-pick courses from any track to create your unique professional profile.

-Courses comprise both theoretical knowledge and practical application from fundamental science via experimental design, to production, analysis of the output, and performing life cycle analyses of the produced entity.
-The curriculum provides a cross-platform approach to enable students to acquire a unique and individualised expertise that appeal to a wide span of employers.
-Students train problem-solving skills, project management as well as professional communication.
-During the last term of the programme, students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world to acquire specialisation within a relevant topic.
+Courses contain both theoretical knowledge and practical applications on topics ranging from fundamental science, experimental design, production, analysis and life cycle assessment.
+The curriculum provides a cross-platform approach to enable you to acquire unique and individualised expertise that appeals to many employers.
+You train problem-solving skills, project management as well as professional communication.
+During the last semester of the programme, you work with a master's degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world to acquire specialisation within a relevant topic.